MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Tips

 - The assessment is a collaborative effort that requires the active and honest participation of multiple experts and stakeholders within a workload.
-It is essential that all participants feel comfortable discussing shortcoming openly, without fear of repercussions, so the team avoids obscuring workload risks or misses opportunities for improvement.
+It is essential that all participants feel comfortable discussing shortcomings openly, without fear of repercussions, so the team avoids obscuring workload risks or misses opportunities for improvement.
 - You should always sign in when you take assessments so that the tool can generate milestones.

   > [!WARNING]